Ar4l/superparams/readme.md

 2. store results and log under `experiments/progress/params/Hyperparams`
 3. prompt you to resume interrupted/failed experiment settings
 4. do the multiprocessing for you :)

+> [!WARNING]
+> Python-native `multiprocessing` shares the `Hyperparams` data with each process *by pickling it!*.
+This is woefully inefficient, and poses a massive bottleneck if sharing >10MB data.
+Consider refactoring such that each `run` method instantiates this data itself.
+>
+> In the future, I may do a refactor that shares the data more efficiently; but this is not trivial in Python.
+See https://docs.python.org/3/library/multiprocessing.shared_memory.html#module-multiprocessing.shared_memory

 ###### Flexibility
 Dataclasses don't require Java-style repetitive constructors.
 To modify your hyperparameter combination, simply instantiate it as follows.